 Brixham Coastguard received a Mayday distress call from the Torpoint ferry at 9.15pm last night reporting a man overboard near the ferry's slipway in Torpoint.

 Police, the coastguard and the RNLI conducted an extensive search for the teenager after he failed to reappear.
 Police are appealing for information.

-On the ferries, there are waiting times of up to 30 minutes eastbound and 15 minutes westbound on the Torpoint service between Plymouth and Cornwall.
-Only two ferries are running while the third is being refitted.
+On the ferries, there are 15 minute delays on the Torpoint service between Devonport and Cornwall.
+Only two ferries are running.